 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Read about rose petals!
-They are so nutritious, calming and healing, made into tea.
+Find wonderful Rosebud-Hibiscus Tea here!
+Dried rose buds are so nutritious, calming and healing, made into tea.

 The flavor of this smoothie?
 Delicious and exciting!
 If you’re up for an adventure, are open-minded about juice flavors and what constitutes a good smoothie, I think you’ll love this unique combination.

-With cultured dairy added, this treat also provides probiotics!
+With cultured dairy or non-dairy added, this treat also provides probiotics!

 - 1 1/2 cups water

-- 1/2 cup cultured cream, yogurt, kefir, or raw milk~ use cultured dairy for GAPS
+- 1/2 cup yogurt , cultured cream, kefir, raw milk, avocado milk or coconut milk (use cultured dairy or non-dairy for GAPS)

 - 1/4 cup rose buds or petals dried

-- 3 T. raw honey or stevia, to taste
+- 3 Tablespoons raw honey or stevia, to taste

 Bring the water to a boil and add the rose buds or petals.
 Turn off the heat, stir the petals so they are all wet and allow them to steep for 15 minutes.